 If you’re new to cycling, try to take on routes that aren’t too demanding at first.
 Even with a motor, you can still push your limits on climbs.

-Start on roads or trails that don’t overexert you until you get the feel for your physical capacity and the varying levels of assistance the bike can offer to support your ride.
+Start on roads, or trails if you have an electric gravel bike, that don’t over-exert you until you get the feel for your physical capacity and the varying levels of assistance the bike can offer to support your ride.

 3. Select a lower assistance level